hlomphosibeko/Zola-with-Yoga/README.md

 #### Navigation Bar
 - The navigation bar is set to make it easy for the user to get to the right page with just a click.
 - This section is found on all pages for the convinience of the user.
+The user will not have to click on the back button to return to a page.

 <img src="README.md_docs/image-2.png">

 #### The Home page image
 - The home page image is put as background image.
 The image shows a woman sitting in a position that shows she is doing yoga.
 She is located in her living room.
+Which illustrates the setting of the sessions.
 - On top of the background image is a welcome message for users to have an idea of what exactly the site entails.

 <img src="README.md_docs/image-3.png">